Medically reviewed by Drugs.com. Last updated on Oct 2, 2021.

 Ertugliflozin may increase your risk of having lower leg or toe amputation (leg removal surgery).
 Check with your doctor right away if you have pain, tenderness, sores or ulcers, or infections on your leg or foot.

 Ertugliflozin may cause hypoglycemia (low blood sugar).
 This is more common when ertugliflozin is taken together with other diabetes medicines (eg, insulin, glipizide, or glyburide).
 Low blood sugar must be treated before it causes you to pass out (unconsciousness).
 People feel different symptoms of low blood sugar.
 It is important that you learn which symptoms you usually have so you can treat it quickly.
-Talk to your doctor about the best way to treat low blood sugar.
+Some symptoms of low blood sugar include: behavior changes that are similar to being drunk, blurred vision, cold sweats, confusion, cool, pale skin, difficulty with thinking, drowsiness, excessive hunger, a fast heartbeat, headaches that continue, nausea, shakiness, slurred speech, or unusual tiredness or weakness.
+Talk to your doctor about how to treat low blood sugar.

 Hyperglycemia (high blood sugar) may occur if you do not take enough or skip a dose of your diabetes medicine, overeat or do not follow your diet plan, have a fever or infection, or do not exercise as much as usual.
 Some symptoms of high blood sugar include blurred vision, drowsiness, dry mouth, flushed and dry skin, a fruit-like breath odor, increased frequency and amount of urination, ketones in the urine, loss of appetite, nausea or vomiting, rapid and deep breathing, tiredness, or unusual thirst.
 If symptoms of high blood sugar occur, check your blood sugar level and call your doctor for instructions.